apostrophecms/docs/docs/guide/writing-tests-for-modules.md

   };

   // describe and it functions are provided by mocha
-  // Usually use to "structure" the test file
+  // Usually used to "structure" the test file
   // They don't have a strict meaning from mocha's point of view

-  // describe is a test suite and used to group tests
+  // describe is a test suite and is used to group tests
   // You can have as many describe as you want in a test file
   // describe can be nested
   describe('article', function () {